-In 2006 the movie The Secret, there was a lot of talk about the overall premise, which is the laws of attraction.
-I had actually written more specifically about it a day before on my business blog.
-It’s actually that post that leads me into talking about it today.
+In the movie The Secret, there was a lot of talk about the overall premise, which is the law of attraction.
+I’ve written more specifically about it on my business blog.
+Coming across it recently is what leads me into talking about it today.

-I wrote both of those posts in 2009.
-Over the years, I’ve worked on applying the concepts to many parts of my life.
-I’ve had some successes with it and some negative things because of it.
-Yes, I blame both on the laws of attraction, but nothing overly metaphysical, which both the book and the movie alluded to a lot.
+Over the years, I’ve worked on applying the concept to many parts of my life.
+I’ve had both successes and some bad “experiments” occur because of it.
+I blame both on the law of attraction, but nothing overly metaphysical, which both the book and the movie alluded to a lot.

-To begin with, I do believe in the laws of attraction.
+To begin with, I do believe in the law of attraction.
 I believe it in the way that I believe that good begets good and bad begets bad.
-In that, I mean that if you think positively about things you bring positivity to you more often than bad, and if you think negatively you bring negativity to you more often than good.
-Sure, every once in a while something happens that counters each of these things, but based on people’s patterns of thinking they’ll soon go back to the way things were before because, when all is said and done, if you have a pattern of thinking one way you tend to fall back into that pattern without thinking about it.
+I believe that if you think positively about things you bring positivity into your life more often, and if you think negatively you bring negativity to you more often.
+Sure, every once in a while something happens that counters each of these things, but based on people’s patterns of thinking they’ll soon go back to the way things were beforehand, because if you have a pattern of thinking one way you tend to fall back into that pattern without thinking about changing that particular habit.

 1. You must establish a reason for wanting to change.

 The reason this part is important is that it helps you to bring focus to what it is you want in your life.
-Not only that, but the laws of attraction don’t pay as much attention to whether what you’re thinking about is positive or negative, good or bad… just what you’re thinking about more than anything else.
+Not only that, but the law of attraction doesn’t pay as much attention to whether what you’re thinking about is positive or negative, good or bad… just what you’re thinking about more than anything else.

 2. You want to have a working goal; it doesn’t have to be overly specific.

 This means the only thing I can control is the creation of the packages and the delivery system; that leaves a lot to chance.
-However, we address that with the next rule.
+We address that with the next rule.

 3. Establish something that you “know” will make you happy.

-Something I’ve been working on over the past couple of weeks is the language I use when I’m writing on all my blogs.
-Over the years, I tend to use language that’s not overly forceful or definitive; like this sentence. lol
+Something I’ve been working on over the past couple of months is the language I use when I’m writing on all my blogs.
+Over the years, I tend to use language that’s not overly forceful or definitive; pretty much like this sentence. lol